-Cincin recipe otherwise spelt as ‘chin chin’ is a popular snack among Nigerians.
+Cincin recipe otherwise spelled as ‘chin chin’ is a popular snack among Nigerians.
 It is consumed by almost all tribes and ethnic groups.
 They are common recipes for weddings, birthdays, festivals, etc. Its common ingredient is flour.
 In addition, it is a delicious snack, easy to make, and mostly loved by all children.

 Do you have a wedding ceremony, eid, or festival and you find it difficult to come up with a snack to consume or use as a takeaway delicacy?
 Worry no more as I have come to your aid.